-39.1 Taxation of an Equity Fund
+40.1 Taxation of an Equity Fund

-39.1.1 Tax on capital gains
+40.1.1 Tax on capital gains

-The Company is not subject to UK taxation on capital gains arising on the disposal of its investments.
-Should the Company be considered to be trading in securities (rather than holding them as investments), however, any gains made will be treated as income and will be subject to corporation tax.
+Each Sub-Fund is generally not subject to UK taxation on capital gains arising on the disposal of its investments.
+Should a Sub-Fund be considered to be trading in securities (rather than holding them as investments), however, any gains made will be treated as income and will be subject to corporation tax.

-39.1.2 Tax on income
+40.1.2 Tax on income

-The Company will be liable to corporation tax at a rate equal to the lower rate of income tax, currently 20%, on its income after relief for expenses (which include fees payable to the ACD and to the Depositary).
-Dividends and similar income distributions from UK resident companies are exempt from corporation tax.
+Sub-fund will be liable to corporation tax at a rate equal to the lower rate of income tax, currently 20%, on their income after relief for expenses (which include fees payable to the ACD and to the Depositary).
+Dividends and similar income distributions received by Sub-fund from UK resident companies are exempt from corporation tax.
 Dividends and similar income distributions from UK authorised unit trusts and other UK ICVCs are generally exempt from corporation tax to the extent the underlying income derives from dividends.

-39.1.3 Non-UK dividends and relief for foreign withholding taxes distributable profits other than profits resulting from transactions designed to achieve a reduction in UK tax).
+40.1.3 Non-UK dividends and relief for foreign withholding taxes

+- (a) Dividends received from a Sub-Fund's holdings of non-UK equities are exempt, provided that the holding concerned is of non-redeemable ordinary shares and either it is a "portfolio holding" (representing less than 10% of the issued share capital of the payer) or the dividend is paid out of "relevant profits" (any distributable profits other than profits resulting from transactions designed to achieve a reduction in UK tax).
 In addition, dividends will be exempt so long as the payer does not receive a deduction for tax purposes in respect of the amount paid.
-It is not anticipated that the Company will receive any dividends other than exempt dividends in respect of its non-UK shareholdings.

-Dividends received from the Company's holdings of non-UK equities are exempt, provided that the holding concerned is of non-redeemable ordinary shares and either it is a "portfolio holding" (representing less than 10% of the issued share capital of the payer) or the dividend is paid out of "relevant profits" (any

-To the extent that the Company receives income from, or realises foreign gains on disposal of investments in, jurisdictions outside the UK it may be subject to withholding or other taxation in those jurisdictions.
-To the extent it relates to income, this foreign tax may be able to be treated as an expense for UK corporation tax purposes, or it may be treated, up to certain limits, as a credit against UK corporation tax.
+It is not anticipated that the Sub-fund will receive any dividends other than exempt dividends in respect of its non-UK shareholdings. - (b) To the extent that any Sub-Fund receives income from, or realises foreign gains on disposal of investments in, jurisdictions outside the UK it may be subject to withholding or other taxation in those jurisdictions.
+To the extent it relates to income, this foreign tax may be able to be treated as an expense for UK corporation tax purposes, or it may be treated, up to certain limits, as a credit against UK corporation tax. - (c) Certain Double Tax Agreements between the UK and other territories make provision for withholding taxes, or higher withholding taxes, to apply to dividends paid in circumstances where a resident of the state receiving the dividend is not charged to tax in respect of it.
+Chapter 4 of Part 9A of the

-Certain Double Tax Agreements between the UK and other territories make provision for withholding taxes, or higher withholding taxes, to apply to dividends paid in circumstances where a resident of the state receiving the dividend is not charged to tax in respect of it.
-Chapter 4 of Part 9A of the Corporation Tax Act 2009 therefore provides for the making of an election that a dividend is not exempt, in order to ensure that it is subject to no, or lower rates of, withholding taxes.
-The ACD therefore reserves the right to make such an election if it results in a greater net receipt for the Company.
+Corporation Tax Act 2009 therefore provides for the making of an election that a dividend is not exempt, in order to ensure that it is subject to no, or lower rates of, withholding taxes.
+The ACD therefore reserves the right to make such an election if it results in a greater net receipt for Sub-fund.

-39.1.4 Stamp duty reserve tax
+40.1.4 Stamp duty reserve tax